petersn/tinysr/README.md

 No special libraries are used or dependencies required; everything is here.

 The goal is to provide the following features:
-* Lean, readable source with absolutely no external dependencies.
+* Lean, readable source with just absolutely no dependencies beyond the C standard library.
 * Very easy API for both real-time and one-shot recognition.
 * Real-time low latency performance, and utterance detection.
 * User friendly vocabulary training.